Issyanofsky/devops/ansible/README.md

 __*__ on the free version - it doesnt have a Database.

 __*IMPORTANT__ only work on Linux.
 Ansible must be deploy on a Linux base server.

+## Good for:

+  1. __Provision System:__ It sets up new machines or servers by installing the necessary software and configurations.
+  2. __Configure System:__ It adjusts system settings, like network configurations or software settings, to match a desired state.
+  3. __Deploy Apps:__ It installs and updates applications on servers.
+  4. __Manage Systems and Apps:__ It ensures the systems and apps are running smoothly and as expected, fixing issues if needed.

+__* NOTE__ Not good for installing operation systems.